-I was never one for the sugar-laden sweet potato casserole and truly, never understood it.
-That as a side dish and then pie for dessert?
-Made no sense to me, but traditions, I suppose.
+Truthfully, I was never one for the sugar-laden sweet potato casserole and never really understood it.
+That, as a side dish and then pie for dessert?
+It made no sense to me, but traditions, I suppose.
 Even as a kid, I was never interested in that super sweet casserole, but honestly, it was probably more the sweet potato part that turned me off because I liked marshmallows, and brown sugar was okay in my book then too.

 On the flip side, a savory sweet potato casserole is something I can totally get behind, and this one fits the bill.
 It has a nice mix of flavor and bite, plus some “cheesiness” from the nutritional yeast.
 If you’re not sure about the nutritional yeast, start with half the amount, taste, and add more if desired.
 Alternatively, you could use good-quality Parmesan cheese as a replacement, if tolerated and desired.